snehil03july/MoErGAN/README.md

 - Python 3.x
 - pip (Python package installer)
-### The training codes are available in the Training.ipynb jupyter notebook.

 ## Installation

 1. **Clone the Repository and Navigate to the Project Directory**